zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

 6. Execute the Script
    ![image](https://github.com/user-attachments/assets/0ee41e34-fc20-48e3-a959-d2416041e7ca)

-## Module 3: Intro to Eclipse Kuksa.VAL and Data Orchestration
+## 2. Intro to Eclipse Kuksa.VAL and Data Orchestration

-Module 3 covers integrating simulated OBD data with the Kuksa Vehicle Abstraction Layer (VAL) platform.
-Participants will learn about the Kuksa VAL architecture, its components, and how to send OBD data to Kuksa and Ditto.
-In the experiment, they will run the Kuksa broker, update a script to send OBD data, and set up another script to receive it, enabling real-time integration of vehicle data into Kuksa.
-The module also explores the Vehicle Signal Specification (VSS), which standardizes vehicle signal definitions and categorizes them into sensors, actuators, and attributes.
-The Kuksa VAL system architecture, including VSS servers, clients, data providers, and actuation providers, is essential for managing vehicle data efficiently.
+This section covers integrating simulated OBD data with the Kuksa Vehicle Abstraction Layer (VAL) platform.
+You will learn how to send OBD data to Kuksa and retrieve that data.

-### Task 3: Powering up Kuksa.VAL
+### Task 2: Powering up Kuksa.VAL

 1. Launch the Kuksa Databroker in a Docker Container
 	```bash